tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 ### Portfolio calculation tests

-These tests are concerned with the calculation logic of the domain model.
+This group of tests are concerned with the calculation logic of the domain model.
 How does the Portfolio actually go about summing the stocks and where does it get their prices?
-Given the previous group of tests show that HTTP requests are translated into a Java messages to get a valuation, these tests go into more detail as to what is involved in valuing the portfolio.
+Given the previous group show that HTTP requests are translated into a Java messages to get a valuation, these tests go into more detail as to what is involved in valuing the portfolio.

 For example, scenarios in this group might include summing the prices of various stocks on a customer's book, how the system responds when prices can not be retrieved or if a customer has no stocks to value.

 ![](images/part2/design.md/test-market-data.png)

-The calculation must interact with `Market Data` in order to price any stocks the customer holds.
-So the test will need work with a real Portfolio component but use a test double for the Market Data interface.
+The calculation must interact with Market Data in order to price the stocks the customer holds.
+The test will need work with a real Portfolio component but use a test double for the Market Data interface.

 #### Example test